Roses Rugby Football Club: Recruiting

 Roses RFC has established relationships with high school and collegiate teams in the South Central Pennsylvania region, which have become feeder teams for the Roses.
 This allows the Roses to maintain a large player pool of young athletes.
 The team operates the Warwick Swarm, the York Roses, and the Hempfield Knightmares in the youth leagues and the York & Lancaster Thorns for women.
 The Roses RFC also has a relationship with the Athletic Department of the Millersville University of Pennsylvania, York College of Pennsylvania and Shippensburg University.

 The Swarm Rugby Team consists of schools near Warwick High School, Manheim Central, Manheim township, and Penn Manor High School.
 The Hempfield Knightmares only consists of their school district.
 Both teams are in the same division and play for the Rugger Cup.
 Both Teams play against school districts such as Unionville High School, West Chester, Dolphin county, Allentown, and other schools nearby.
 The Swarm Rugby team plays games on Lincoln Avenue while the Knightmares play at Hemphfield High School.
 Players from the youth clubs often join the Roses club after high school or exceed the age limit for the players, 18-19 year old.

-The webpage for the Swarm Rugby Page: